-You will want to stir fry your vegetables first on a medium heat until tender but not mushy.
+In addition to stir frying your vegetables first on a medium heat until tender but not mushy.
 This process takes between 3 to 5 minutes.
-I remove these to a bowl and then cover with foil.
+Finally, remove these to a bowl and then cover with foil.

-I would love to know what you like to put in your ramen.
+Furthermore, I would love to know what you like to put in your ramen.
 Do you have a special way to doctor it up and get rid of that horrible packet?
-I’d love to hear about it below! (this post may contain affiliate links)
+Certainly, I’d love to hear about it below in the comments!

 - 1 cup snow peas